IoT4Env/CustomCLI/README.md

 Executes the content of a script file in the current folder and in a different location respectively as commands interpreted by this CLI.\
 The syntax for the script to work respects the syntax of all other commands

-_Estear egg_\
+*__Estear egg__*

-_For those who are curious, this command name is inspired by the Organization XIII of the Kingdom Hearts franchise._\
+__For those who are curious, this command name is inspired by the Organization XIII of the Kingdom Hearts franchise.
-_Because The terminal is a SHELL and Organization XIII members are special empty SHELLs (nobodies)._
+Because The terminal is a SHELL and Organization XIII members are special empty SHELLs (nobodies).__

-<div id="mv"></div>

-- mv
+### mv

-Syntax:\
+Syntax:

 ```z:> mv file.txt->folder```

 ```z:> mv folder1/folder2/file.txt->folder1/folder3```

-Moves a file from one location to another.\
+Moves a file from one location to another.
-The mv command must be written as a contiguous set of characters without spaces in between.\
+The mv command must be written as a contiguous set of characters without spaces in between.
 The resulting string is splitted by the string "->", thus permitting to handle the argument as two indipendent strings.

-<div id="cp"></div>

-- cp
+### cp

-Syntax:\
+Syntax:

 ```z:> cp file.txt->folder```

 ```z:> cp folder1/folder2/file.txt->folder1/folder3```

-Copies a file from one location to another.\
+Copies a file from one location to another.
-The cp command must be written as a contiguous set of characters without spaces in between.\
+The cp command must be written as a contiguous set of characters without spaces in between.
 The resulting string is splitted by the string "->", thus permitting to handle the argument as two indipendent strings.